 Today’s blogging couldn’t be more different.
 Most blog posts are now written by multiple staff or guest bloggers with the occasional editorial piece written by an executive staff member.
 A nonprofit can blog once a week or every other week.
 The concept that a new blog post must be published daily is definitely a relic of the past.
 Posts can be as little as 250 words with a featured image or as long as a 5,000-word photo essay.
 Most blogs are no longer written in the first person and serve more to tell the stories and news commentary of a nonprofit, rather than the opinions of its leadership.
 In fact, the NRDC navigates to its blog in its primary header with “Our Stories” and doesn’t use the term “blog” though their stories have the primary characteristics of a blog: dated content, an attributed author, and news content that is not in press release format.

 Also interesting about today’s nonprofit blogging is that many nonprofits have turned off commenting.
-With social media, comments are increasingly rarely on blogs and there’s a good chance that the comments you do get are spam or argumentative for the sake of being argumentative.
+With the rise of social media, enabling comments is increasingly rare on blogs and if you do allow them, there’s a good chance that the comments will be spam or argumentative for the sake of being argumentative.
 The conversation has shifted from blog comments to social media.

 2) Embed calls-to-action within your blog content.

-A growing trend is to add large, visually prominent calls-to-action to the body of blog posts approximately halfway into the post.
-Below are three examples from three different nonprofits:
+A growing trend is to add large, visually prominent calls-to-action (CTA) to the body of blog posts approximately halfway into the post.
+Below are three examples from three different nonprofits.

 3) Maximize your blog’s sidebar.